MicrosoftDocs/azure-devops-docs/docs/organizations/public/create-public-project.md

 	> [!div class="mx-imgBorder"]
 	> ![Create new project formt](_img/create-public-project/add-public-project-form.png)

 0. Upon successful completion, you'll see a page similar to the following image.
 From this page you can add code to your repository or build code from an external repository.
+For details, see  [Share your project vision](../../project/wiki/project-vision-status.md).

 	> [!div class="mx-imgBorder"]
 	> ![Public project created page](_img/create-public-project/public-project-created.png)